ndavd/allgo-counter/README.md

 # Go All Things!

-A simple full stack counter app made entirely in Golang using WASM and the standard library.
+A simple full stack counter app made entirely in Golang using Web Assembly and the standard library.